Reina helped make these videos

 We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 When the air conditioner in your 2009 Infiniti G37 starts blowing hot air, you likely have a freon leak.
 Recharging the freon in your AC system is an inexpensive and easy first step to restoring the cooling capacity of your A/C system.
 Most refrigerants include a leak sealer that will seal small leaks in addition to filling the R134a refrigerant.
 The A/C system in your G37 consists of a compressor that is belt-driven, an evaporator and freon.
 If there is a problem with your compressor or evaporator, adding freon will not restore cooling.
 How to add freon to your 2009 Infiniti G37: hook up the can of refrigerant (likely r-134a) to the low pressure port.
 When your compressor kicks on, add freon to the correct pressure.
 In addition to cooling, freon lubricates the compressor when it runs.

-Learn how to diagnose and fix minor oil leaks in your car2009 Infiniti G37 X 3.7L V6 Sedan (4 Door)
+One of the easiest fluids to top off - learn how to open the hood and where the reservoir is on your car2009 Infiniti G37 X 3.7L V6 Sedan (4 Door)